DenisCarriere/gopro/README.md

 # GoPro - Python API

-At the moment all testings are conducted with the newest version of the GoPro Hero 4.
+At the moment this module only works with the newest GoPro Hero 4.

+The earlier versions of GoPro are using different API's.

 ## Install